ECF/MCPToolGroups/README.md

 }
 ```
-Note first that this class provides an implementation of the ExampleToolGroup interface.
+Note first that this class provides an implementation of the 3 ExampleToolGroup interface methods.

-The McpServer tool specification for the ExampleToolGroup is created here:
+The McpServer tool specification for the ExampleToolGroup is created on component activation here:
 ```java
 toolspecs = new SyncMcpToolGroupProvider(this, ExampleToolGroup.class).getToolSpecifications();
 ```